panda7789/docs.cs-cz/docs/visual-basic/developing-apps/programming/drives-directories-files/how-to-create-a-copy-of-a-file-in-the-same-directory.md

 - CopyFile method [Visual Basic], copying files in Visual Basic
 - I/O [Visual Basic], copying files
 ms.assetid: b2fdda86-e666-42c2-9706-9527e9fa68ff
-ms.openlocfilehash: 747d985cbd9e2f2cc7f9b07f5723455a63a87b8f
+ms.openlocfilehash: 33a4f5424ac50de7b5dc988034ca15127dc1ed02
-ms.sourcegitcommit: 2701302a99cafbe0d86d53d540eb0fa7e9b46b36
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 04/28/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "64629085"
+ms.locfileid: "74348825"
 ---
 # <a name="how-to-create-a-copy-of-a-file-in-the-same-directory-in-visual-basic"></a>Postupy: Vytvoření kopie souboru ve stejném adresáři v jazyce Visual Basic

-Použití `My.Computer.FileSystem.CopyFile` metoda kopírování souborů.
-Parametry umožňují přepsat existující soubory, přejmenujte soubor, zobrazí průběh operace a umožní uživateli na zrušení operace.
+Use the `My.Computer.FileSystem.CopyFile` method to copy files.
+The parameters allow you to overwrite existing files, rename the file, show the progress of the operation, and allow the user to cancel the operation.

-### <a name="to-create-a-copy-of-a-file-in-the-same-folder"></a>K vytvoření kopie souboru ve stejné složce
+### <a name="to-create-a-copy-of-a-file-in-the-same-folder"></a>To create a copy of a file in the same folder

-- Použití `CopyFile` metodu cílový soubor a umístění.
-Následující příklad vytvoří kopii `test.txt` volá `test2.txt`.
+- Use the `CopyFile` method, supplying the target file and the location.
+The following example creates a copy of `test.txt` called `test2.txt`.

      [!code-vb[VbVbcnMyFileSystem#51](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#51)]

-### <a name="to-create-a-copy-of-a-file-in-the-same-folder-overwriting-existing-files"></a>K vytvoření kopie souboru ve stejné složce, že přepíšete existující soubory
+### <a name="to-create-a-copy-of-a-file-in-the-same-folder-overwriting-existing-files"></a>To create a copy of a file in the same folder, overwriting existing files

-- Použití `CopyFile` metoda poskytnutím cílový soubor a umístění a nastavení `overwrite` k `True`.
-Následující příklad vytvoří kopii `test.txt` volá `test2.txt` a přepíše všechny existující soubory s tímto názvem.
+- Use the `CopyFile` method, supplying the target file and location, and setting `overwrite` to `True`.
+The following example creates a copy of `test.txt` called `test2.txt` and overwrites any existing files by that name.

      [!code-vb[VbVbcnMyFileSystem#52](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnMyFileSystem/VB/Class1.vb#52)]

 ## <a name="robust-programming"></a>Robustní programování

- Následující podmínky mohou způsobit výjimku, která je vyvolána:
+ The following conditions may cause an exception to be thrown:

-- Cesta není platná pro jednu z následujících důvodů: Jedná se o řetězec nulové délky, obsahuje pouze mezeru, obsahuje neplatné znaky nebo je cesta zařízení (začíná \\ \\.\\) (<xref:System.ArgumentException>).
+- The path is not valid for one of the following reasons: it is a zero-length string, it contains only white space, it contains invalid characters, or it is a device path (starts with \\\\.\\) (<xref:System.ArgumentException>).

-- Systém nemohl načíst absolutní cesta (<xref:System.ArgumentException>).
+- The system could not retrieve the absolute path (<xref:System.ArgumentException>).

-- Cesta není platná, protože se jedná `Nothing` (<xref:System.ArgumentNullException>).
+- The path is not valid because it is `Nothing` (<xref:System.ArgumentNullException>).

-- Zdrojový soubor je neplatný nebo neexistuje (<xref:System.IO.FileNotFoundException>).
+- The source file is not valid or does not exist (<xref:System.IO.FileNotFoundException>).

-- Kombinované cesta odkazuje na existující adresář (<xref:System.IO.IOException>).
+- The combined path points to an existing directory (<xref:System.IO.IOException>).

-- Cílový soubor existuje a `overwrite` je nastavena na `False` (<xref:System.IO.IOException>).
+- The destination file exists and `overwrite` is set to `False` (<xref:System.IO.IOException>).

-- Uživatel nemá dostatečná oprávnění pro přístup k souboru (<xref:System.IO.IOException>).
+- The user does not have sufficient permissions to access the file (<xref:System.IO.IOException>).

-- Soubor v cílové složce se stejným názvem se používá (<xref:System.IO.IOException>).
+- A file in the target folder with the same name is in use (<xref:System.IO.IOException>).

-- Název souboru nebo složky v cestě obsahuje dvojtečku (:) nebo je v neplatném formátu (<xref:System.NotSupportedException>).
+- A file or folder name in the path contains a colon (:) or is in an invalid format (<xref:System.NotSupportedException>).

-- `ShowUI` je nastavena na `True`, `onUserCancel` je nastavena na `ThrowException`, a uživatel zrušil operaci (<xref:System.OperationCanceledException>).
+- `ShowUI` is set to `True`, `onUserCancel` is set to `ThrowException`, and the user has cancelled the operation (<xref:System.OperationCanceledException>).

-- `ShowUI` je nastavena na `True`, `onUserCancel` je nastavena na `ThrowException`, a dojde k nespecifikované chybě vstupně-výstupních operací (<xref:System.OperationCanceledException>).
+- `ShowUI` is set to `True`, `onUserCancel` is set to `ThrowException`, and an unspecified I/O error occurs (<xref:System.OperationCanceledException>).

-- Cesta přesahuje maximální délka definovaná systémem (<xref:System.IO.PathTooLongException>).
+- The path exceeds the system-defined maximum length (<xref:System.IO.PathTooLongException>).

-- Uživatel nemá požadovaná oprávnění (<xref:System.UnauthorizedAccessException>).
+- The user does not have required permission (<xref:System.UnauthorizedAccessException>).

-- Uživatel nemá potřebná oprávnění k zobrazení cesty (<xref:System.Security.SecurityException>).
+- The user lacks necessary permissions to view the path (<xref:System.Security.SecurityException>).

 ## <a name="see-also"></a>Viz také: